BEYOND ORGANIC CERTIFIED NATURAL MATERIALS

-When it comes to our materials, we raise the bar.
-We raise our own sheep responsibly to organic standards.
+When it comes to sourcing materials, we set a new standard for the mattress industry.
+We raise our own sheep responsibly to certified organic standards.
 We clean and process our wool naturally.
 We own our rubber tree farms and make our own latex foam cores.
-We craft each mattress by hand in Los Angeles, in a GOTS certified factory that we own and has been in continuous operation since 1987.
-And we obsessively test and redundantly certify everything in our brand name for trust and transparency — from our farms all the way to the finished mattresses — to be natural, organic, safe, responsible, sustainable.
+We handcraft each mattress in a GOTS certified factory in Los Angeles that we own, and has been in continuous operation since 1987, with the finest materials from around the world.
+And we obsessively test and redundantly certify everything in our brand name for trust and transparency — from our farms all the way to the finished mattresses — to be natural, organic, safe, responsible, and sustainable.

 This radically honest and vertically-integrated approach enables Avocado to deliver the best natural latex mattresses and bedding at remarkably affordable pricing.

 Where do we source our wool?
-From our own organic certified, responsibly managed flocks — with more than 200,000 sheep.
+From our own organic certified, responsibly managed flocks in the Himalayas — where more than 200,000 sheep roam the mountains.
 These tan, brown, and black Gaddi sheep are a domesticated breed related to Merino that thrive in the far north of India, with exceptionally fine and dense fleece.
 They graze across more than 40,000 hectares of certified organic pastures along the steep steps of the Himalayas at altitudes of 8,000 to 14,000 feet above sea level.
 We directly employ more than 100 farmers, 400 herders, and support more than 50 villages with fair, living wages.

-Conventional cotton is chemically grown and one of the world's most polluted crops.
+Conventional cotton depends on heavy chemicals.
+It's one of the world's most polluted crops.
 The impact on human health and the environment is irresponsible and unsustainable.
-So as a rule, we don't use conventional cotton.
+We never use conventional cotton.
 (Nor do we use polyester or synthetic stretch-knit blends in our mattress and pillow covers.)
-Instead, we only use premium 100% GOTS organic certified cotton from India — an incredibly soft yet highly durable natural fiber.
-Both our Vegan Hybrid Mattress and Vegan Latex Mattress (which are made without wool) use USDA certified organic cotton fiber, farmed using National Organic Program (NOP) standards.
+Instead, we only use premium 100% GOTS certified organic cotton from India — an incredibly soft yet highly durable natural fiber.
+Our Vegan Hybrid Mattress (which is made without wool) uses USDA certified organic cotton fiber, farmed using National Organic Program (NOP) standards.
 It has received STANDARD 100 by OEKO-TEX® certification (19.HIN.68466, Hohenstein HTTI).
 It provides a luxurious finish, unparalleled comfort, and ample air circulation.

 Better still, organic cotton is grown without harmful chemicals, leaving the soil, air, and water free from harmful contaminates.
 Organic cotton also helps mitigate the climate crisis, as it produces around 46% less carbon dioxide compared to conventional cotton.
 It also uses up to 90% less water to grow since our organic cotton growers generally rely on rainwater for irrigation.